 By taking part in freshwater citizen science projects, your work will help protect our rivers, wetlands and floodplains for future generations.

-If you’re a student, you can help keep an eye on water quality by learning to take samples alongside Office of Environment and Heritage (OEH) staff.
+If you’re a student, you can help keep an eye on water quality by learning to take samples alongside Department of Planning, Industry and Environment staff.